 - High sugar content may make it inadvisable to have more than one at once

 Best High Protein Bar

 5. Vega Sport Protein Bar

 If you’d prefer an energy bar that racks up some protein for muscle building as well, this could be the one for you.
 At 290 calories, you’ll be getting a perfectly good dose of carbs (24 to 26 grams depending on flavor), but the real draw is the high protein count – 20 grams.

-Whether you’re a carnivore or a vegan, you’ll be able to eat these bars guilt-free.
+Whether you’re an omnivore or a vegan, you’ll be able to eat these bars guilt-free.
 They’re particularly great for vegans who have trouble hitting their protein count during the day.
 Every gram is plant-based and high-quality, made from a blend of pea and brown rice protein and a variety of nuts.

 You’ll also find 3 grams of fiber, which is always helpful for digestion.
 You won’t find an artificial or synthetic ingredient in either flavor, and they’re non-GMO verified and vegan-certified.

 Regardless of whether you eat animal products or not, you’ll be able to chew on one of these during a race for some guilt-free extra energy.

 - 20 grams of plant-based protein

 - No artificial colorants of flavors